Cross Addiction

 Honesty

 Addicts often struggle with denial.
-They can convince themselves that certain behaviors are acceptable, that they can stop taking the substance as soon as they wish, or that being addicted is not a problem at all.
+They can convince themselves that certain behaviors are acceptable and that they can stop taking the substance as soon as they wish.
 Being honest with yourself allows you to identify a cross addiction as soon as it starts so that you can nip it in the bud.

 Vigilance

 If you’re recovering from an alcohol addiction, you may find yourself falling into a narcotic or morphine addiction instead.
-It’s important to make doctors aware of your status as a recovering alcohol addict so they are aware not to prescribe medications with high abuse potential.
-Being aware of the phenomenon and asking medical professionals, family and friends to help you avoid it, greatly reduces your risk of cross addiction.
+It’s important to inform doctors of your status as a recovering alcohol addict so they are aware not to prescribe medications with high abuse potential.

 Cross addiction chances can be minimized with a strong support network, Avenues Recovery advises.